Naturally Daily

 Massage Oil

-You can also use essential oils to massage on your certain areas to treat seasickness.
+You can also use essential oils to massage certain areas to treat seasickness.

-Rub this blend on your neck, shoulder, wrists and your stomach area.
+Rub this blend on your neck, shoulder, wrists, and stomach area.

 Roller Blend